-An acronym for Executable and Linkable Format.
+This term is an acronym for Executable and Linkable Format.

 embedded

 An application that is delivered as a hidden part of a larger system.
 For example, the software in a fuel-injection control system is an embedded application found in many late-model automobiles.